Saransh-cpp/OCRed/README.md

 Under a huge refactor.

+Update: I have exhausted all the free GitHub Action minutes.
+This repository will have to wait till 6th August for any more development.

 ## Structure

 `OCR` is performed using the [`OCR`](https://github.com/Saransh-cpp/OCRed/blob/main/ocred/ocr.py) class and preprocessing of an image is performed using the [`Preprocessor`](https://github.com/Saransh-cpp/OCRed/blob/main/ocred/preprocessing.py) class.
 All the details are available in the docstrings.